lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 @Bean
 fun cordaModule() = JacksonSupport.cordaModule
 ```
 But, this route has a few caveats.
 Some classes cannot be deserialised since the module relies on the `ObjectMapper` having access to node information, for example via the RPC client `CordaRPCOps`.
 Without this, deserialising a `Party`, `AbstractParty` or `AnonymousParty` will fail.
-Not only that, but this has now been deprecated from Corda `3.2` due to not being thread safe (this wasn't the case in `3.1`).
+Not only that, but this has now been deprecated from Corda `3.2` due to not being thread safe. `JacksonSupport.cordaModule` has also been moved into its own class (`CordaModule`).

 The solution I give below is also the solution that Corda recommends taking from now on.

 Below is the exception thrown when the `MessageClient` retrieves updates from the `/messages/updates` endpoint (for the rest of this section the same endpoint will be used):
 ```